Your local police station is listed below along with its opening

-On Wednesday 28th January 2015 Insp Bill Potter, Sgt Tracey Butt
+On Wednesday 27th May 2015, Inspector Potter, Sgt Tracey Butt and

-give our reports and take questions from members of the public at
+Prevention to give our reports and take questions from members of

-the LCM meeting held at Shoebury High School.
+the public and local councillors at the LCM meeting held at

 Generally the issues that were discussed related to drugs, burglary

-Pc Blaxland gave the crime statistics for both wards.
+Pc 3213 Blaxland gave the crime statistics for both wards of

-Insp Potter gave the crime statistics for South, Local Policing
+Inspector Potter gave the crime statistics for the South Policing

-Sgt Butt gave the “good news” stories which included two positive
+Sgt Butt gave the 'good news' stories which included the Special

-burglary and the Special Constables who had been partaking in the
+Constables who had been partaking in the traffic calming

-The later part of the evening was spent discussing and encouraging
+The evening was also spent discussing and encouraging residents to

-residents to take part in Neighbourhood Watch and the benefits of
+partake in Neighbourhood Watch and the benefits of doing so, this

 This meeting is the only formal public consultation that we have

-and I urge you t mention Local Community Meeting’s (LCM’s) to
+and I urge you to recommend Local Community Meeting’s (LCM’s) to

-people who make regular comment on what they think we should be
+people who make regular comment on what they think the Police

-doing.
-The truth is that this is forum to tell us what you think
+should be doing.
+This is the forum to tell us what you think and

 The LCM priority is the reduction of Burglary and Drugs.